Do you have new documents or updates to your department or faculty pages?

 If you do not know how to adjust the settings for your photo, please let us know and we can help adjust these as necessary.

-For any updates that go beyond simple updates of webpage information, we require an in-person meeting with someone from the Communications & Marketing web team.
+For any updates that go beyond simple updates of webpage information, we want to make sure someone from the Communications & Marketing web team meets with you in person.
 This includes any requests for new landing pages, new sections (multiple pages grouped together) for the website, changes in menu structure, etc.